Skip to main content

 Routing Configuration: Chat_External_Routing

-Selected Objects: Chat Transcript
+Selected Objects: Messaging Session

 4. Finish the queue configuration, assigning the proper queue members among the four possible filters: Users, Public Groups, Roles, or Roles and Subordinates.